Quandela/Perceval/docs/source/circuits.rst

 This library contain simple circuits stored in a few sub-packages.
 For instance:

 * ``unitary_components`` provides circuits which can be represented by a unitary matrix.
+  :code:`Circuit` can only be composed of such components, so any :code:`Circuit` can also be represented by a unitary matrix.
 * ``non_unitary_components`` provides other types of circuit, such as time delays.

 Circuit Rendering